djmisha/events/roadmap.md

 # Roadmap

-- better SEO on City Pages
+- Better SEO on City Pages
 - Better SEO on Artist Pages
-- put Ads on artist pages?
+- put Ads on artist pages - why not!
-- refesh images
+- homepage: add section for top touring artists
+- homepage: Header with Search Section
+- homepage: your locaiton is... here are events in....
+- Event pages - better layout and sorting
+- Ability to Submit Events - they become featured
+- Databased to hold data.
+- homepage - feetch data at build time, store it in context? refresh every month

 ## 2024

+- [x] refesh images March 29, 2024
 - [x] locator.js - returns a city that does not match an available city

 ### Bugs